tarinduj/Winzig-Compiler/README.md

 	$ java winzigc <option> <source path>

 	<option> 	-> "-ast"       (prints the AST to terminal)
-                	-> "-code"      (creates the machine code as 'asmfile' in the current directory) -> "-tokens"    (prints the screened token to the terminal)
+                -> "-code"      (creates the machine code as 'asmfile' in the current directory) -> "-tokens"    (prints the screened tokens to the terminal)

 Working Example Code: